How do I comment on planning applications?

 - email: email@example.com

-- writing to Development Management, Civic Office, Waterdale, Doncaster, DN1 3BU
+- in writing to Development Management, Civic Office, Waterdale, Doncaster, DN1 3BU

 All comments submitted by you must contain your name and address.
 All representations on any planning application are a matter of public record and will be scanned and placed on our website for inspection by the public.
 Anonymous representations will not be taken into account therefore, if you advise the local authority that you wish to withhold your name and address your comment will be treated as anonymous.